spulec/git-thanks/Readme.md

 Run these inside a git working directory.

-This will send an email with the default message.
+This will send an email with the default message:

     git-thanks

-This will send a custom message
+This will send a custom message:

     git-thanks -m "Custom message here"